Skip to main content

 Reaching Clients in New Regions

-Expanding from one region to another within the U.S. comes with its own set of challenges: different business cultures, unfamiliar networking circles, and the need to build trust with a new client base.
-A virtual office in your target market addresses all three.
+Expanding from one U.S. region to another brings real challenges: different business cultures, unfamiliar networking circles, and the work of building trust with a new client base.
+A virtual office in your target market gives you a credible foundation for the third: building local trust.

 Local presence matters more than most companies realize.
 Clients often prefer working with businesses they perceive as local.
 A virtual office lets you be 'local' in every market you serve.
-Your website can list multiple office locations, your proposals reference the address nearest to the client, and your Google Business Profile shows a professional location.
+Your website can list multiple office locations, and your proposals reference the address nearest to the client.

 The local address a virtual office provides becomes a strong foundation for marketing materials and client proposals.
 A local phone number with the right area code can also make your business feel more accessible to prospects.
 Just as importantly, a recognizable business address in a commercial district signals that your company has a real presence in the market.
-These small touches compound to create a perception of an established, multi-location business.
+Together, these signals make a small company read as an established multi-location business.

 Scaling from Virtual to Physical